Germany–Philippines relations

-Germany–Philippines relations (Beziehungen zwischen Deutschland und den Philippinen; Ugnayang Alemanya at Pilipinas) are the bilateral relations of Germany and the Philippines.
+Germany–Philippines relations are the bilateral relations of Germany and the Philippines.
 An agreement that was signed on April 25, 1955, led to a dynamic cooperation between the two countries.
 Germany has an embassy in Manila and an honorary consulate in Cebu, while the Philippines has an embassy in Berlin, a Consulate General in Frankfurt, and Honorary Consulates in Essen, Munich and Stuttgart.
 Germany is the top trading partner of the Philippines in the European Union after the Netherlands, France, and the United Kingdom.